 We expect our research and development expenses will increase as we continue the manufacturing of preclinical and clinical materials and manage the clinical trials of, and seek regulatory approval for, our product candidates and expand our product portfolio.
-In the near term, we expect that our research and development expenses will increase as we begin our pivotal Phase 3 clinical trial for B-VEC, conduct our ongoing Phase 1/2 clinical trial for KB105, and incur preclinical expenses for our other product candidates.
+In the near term, we expect that our research and development expenses will increase as we begin our pivotal Phase 3 clinical trial for B-VEC, conduct our ongoing Phase 1/2 clinical trial for KB105, our phase 1 safety study for KB301 and incur preclinical expenses for our other product candidates.
 Due to the numerous risks and uncertainties associated with product development, we cannot determine with certainty the duration, costs and timing of our clinical trials, and, as a result, the actual costs to complete our clinical trials may exceed the expected costs.